LogicLayerr/LogicLayerr/README.md

 Python developer
 ----------------

 I've been programming since the beginning of 2025, and I started by learning Python.
-I also managed to study PostgreSQL, the basics of OOP, and began to study algorithms and data structures.
+I also managed to study SQL, the basics of OOP, and began to study algorithms and data structures.

 * 🌍  I'm based in Russia